TheDoom-IT/game-of-life/README.md

 ## TODO
 1. Board type selection (random, chess, lines, empty etc.)
 2. Board size selection(?)
-3. Fix scrolling (when board is too small scrolling is broken)
+3. Add patterns to choose from on the right panel
-4. Add patterns to choose from on the right panel
+4. Add more statistics to the left panel
 5. Option to save and load the board???
 # Svelte + TS + Vite